Automation has been the harbinger of the modern era of marketing. Even more remarkable is the fact of how automation has changed marketing itself.

 Some popular chatbot providers you may want to check out:

 It’s easy to get hooked up on the AI trend.
-Companies led by impulsive owners may end up buying more software than they actually need.
+Companies led by impulsive owners may end up buying more software than they need.

-Implementing AI solutions definitely helps, but without a plan of utilizing it efficiently, you may end up wasting a lot of money.
+Implementing AI solutions helps, but without a plan of utilizing it efficiently, you may end up wasting a lot of money.

 So start by first taking a stock of what your capabilities and your resources are.
 Define your customers’ marketing journey through your Marketing and Sales team.
 See where you are performing well and where you need help.